doctrine/DoctrineModule/docs/hydrator.md

 #### Example 3 : OneToMany association

 DoctrineModule hydrator also handles OneToMany relationships (when use `Laminas\Form\Element\Collection` element).
-Please refer to the official [Zend Framework 2 documentation](http://framework.zend.com/manual/2.0/en/modules/zend.form.collections.html) to learn more about Collection.
+Please refer to the official [Laminas documentation](http://framework.zend.com/manual/2.0/en/modules/zend.form.collections.html) to learn more about Collection.

 > Note: internally, for a given collection, if an array contains identifiers, the hydrator automatically fetches the objects through the Doctrine `find` function.
 However, this may cause problems if one of the values of the collection